noawe-boi/NoahsObsidianSync/Physics Grade 11 Exam 2024.md

 ![[Physics Alternate Sequence Practice Exam 2020]]
 #### ToDo
 #### Questions for Mr Ace
-- Do we need to k
+- Do we need to know how to do Q28 of this paper?
 ###### HELP
 - Q20